michelderu/wxd-spark-hcd/README.md

 > 🎯 **Goal**: Create materialized views for better performance and reduced operational system load

 Federated analytics can be stressful on operational systems handling massive workloads with low latency requirements. **Data Offloading** addresses this by materializing data into a governed catalog with associated Parquet files.
+Watsonx.data facilitates this process through `CREATE TABLE AS SELECT`.

 ### 💡 Benefits of Data Offloading
 - 🚀 **Reduced Operational Load** - Minimizes impact on production Cassandra clusters